MelSumner/a11y-automation/README.md

 Why did I make this an app and not a spreadsheet?

 1. It's depressing to work with Excel and way more interesting to work with code
-2. It's faster for me to make this in an Ember app, plus receipts are handy
+2. I wanted to work with `broccoli-static-site-json` because it's an interesting lib to me
-3. I wanted an excuse to work with `broccoli-static-site-json` because it's an interesting lib to me
+3. If it's an open source repo means other people can contribute to it, and it can live beyond only me
-4. Making this an open source repo means other people can contribute to it
+4. Other developers can be inspired by the work that still needs to be done in the accessibility space
-5. Making this an open source repo means other people can be inspired by the work that still needs to be done and maybe have some interesting ideas for how to solve them
+5. Maybe other developers will figure out how we can lint or test for a failure item and help solve the problem too
 6. I prefer to do my work in the open where other people can learn from it and also contribute to it